phpmyadmin/phpmyadmin/doc/bookmarks.rst

 in your query, where VARIABLE1 is the string you entered in the Variable 1 input box.

-A more complex example.
-Say you have stored this query:
+A more complex example, Say you have stored this query:

 .. code-block:: mysql